Where does housing finance reform stand right now?

 The panel’s response is quite simple for such a complex topic.

-“There’s a foundation of folks who want to come together and change it, but there are a lot of plates pinning on the table,” said Bright.
+“There’s a foundation of folks who want to come together and change it, but there are a lot of plates spinning on the table,” said Bright.

 Parrott took the response a step further and added that there is a significant number folks who want the government’s role completely scrolled back.
 And, there are also a significant number of folks who don’t want to do anything, he said.